tradecloud/tradecloud-docs-api-v2/buyer/indicators.md

 ### Cancelled at buyer

-`cancelled`: the order or line is cancelled at the buyer
+`cancelled`: the order or line is cancelled at the buyer.

-{% hint style="warning" %}
-This is a **request** to the supplier to cancel an order or line.

-The supplier has to approve the cancel request.
-{% endhint %}
+- `Issued`, `In Progress`, `Rejected` and `Confirmed` lines will become `Cancelled` immediately.
+- `Completed` lines cannot be cancelled
+- `Cancelled` lines cannot be cancelled again

+### Cancel line when missing

+`cancelLineWhenMissing`: when set on order level, and a line is missing in the order update, the line is assumed cancelled at the buyer.

 - `Issued`, `In Progress`, `Rejected` and `Confirmed` lines will become `Cancelled` immediately (without request)
 - `Completed` lines cannot be cancelled